AldoPenaGa/UR5_CubesColorFiltering_MATLAB/README.md

 Before diving into the code, make sure you have the following prerequisites:

 - UR5 robot (or a compatible robotic arm)
-- MATLAB installed (version X.X or higher)
+- MATLAB installed (version 2023a or higher)
 - Webcam or camera for image capture